-The course provider is expected to cover the following key areas in the orientation briefing at the pre-course workshop:
+The course provider is expected to cover the following key areas in the orientation briefing at the pre-course workshop (points in gray do not apply to courses delivered online during COVID-19):

-- Introduction to the course provider team and explanation of roles and responsibilities. - Course venues, facilities, attendance and behaviours. - Per diem amounts, payment processes and intended use.
+• Introduction to the course provider team and explanation of roles and responsibilities.

-- Accommodation rules and policies, security arrangements and considerations, fire and emergency evacuation, use of shared facilities. - Local orientation including nearby shops and public facilities. - Course and local transport including pick up points, payment methods, schedules and to/from the course venue. - Health insurance policy including coverage, exclusions and treatment of pre-existing medical conditions, up-front payments, insurance claims and health care assistance. - Communications and IT including for example, SIM cards and credit, international phone cards, use of laptops and internet and email access. - Outline of academic and welfare support mechanisms available (e.g. medical assistance, out of hours support, etc.). - Planned recreational activities including schedule, coordination and participation. - Australian cultural norms and acceptable behaviour, cross-cultural communication and basic slang/colloquialisms.
+- Course program (i.e. going through the course agenda, consultation schedule, sessions, virtual visits and speakers). - The University LMS (where can participants access course materials or recordings). - PIC/ IT and admin support (i.e. who to contact in case of technical problems, such as logging-in to the Zoom/Teams, issue in accessing the materials, or not being able to attend some sessions). - Course expectations (i.e. 85% minimum attendance to pass the course, participants' active engagement in the course, etc.). - Interpretation if available (how to access interpretation function in Zoom or how to use closed captions in Teams). - Course venues, facilities, attendance and behaviours. - Per diem amounts, payment processes and intended use. - Accommodation rules and policies, security arrangements and considerations, fire and emergency evacuation, use of shared facilities. - Local orientation including nearby shops and public facilities. - Course and local transport including pick up points, payment methods, schedules and to/from the course venue. - Health insurance policy including coverage, exclusions and treatment of pre-existing medical conditions, up-front payments, insurance claims and health care assistance. - Communications and IT including for example, SIM cards and credit, international phone cards, use of laptops and internet and email access. - Outline of academic and welfare support mechanisms available (e.g. medical assistance, out of hours support, etc.). - Planned recreational activities including schedule, coordination and participation. - Australian cultural norms and acceptable behaviour, cross-cultural communication and basic slang/colloquialisms.

 Post-course components will similarly involve a follow up visit to Indonesia by relevant trainers to consolidate student learning, and to drive potential impacts of the training on the employee's workplace.
 The pre-course workshop is usually delivered four weeks prior to the in-Australia course.
 The post-course workshop takes place in Indonesia approximately three months after the completion of the in-Australia course.
+During COVID-19 each course schedule is negotiated with the course provider; however, a general guideline is that the online post-course is delivered within 1-3 months after the completion of the online course.